 For the quarter ended June 30, 2003, operating expenses included \$1,612,000 of special charges recorded principally for contract cancellation, severance and other costs related to the closure of Fab 1 and other actions.
-The Company incurred \$712,000 of such expenditures during the six-month period ended September 30, 2003, and approximately \$900,000 is anticipated to be paid during the remainder of fiscal 2004.
+The Company incurred \$865,000 of such expenditures during the nine-month period ended December 31, 2003.
+The Company reversed \$747,000 of the special charges recorded in the quarter ended June 30, 2003 in the quarter ended December 31, 2003 as a result of a favorable outcome in the settlement of a contract cancellation.

 The facility where Fab 1 is located is an integral part of the Company's overall campus in Chandler, Arizona.
-Within this same facility resides our wafer probe, mask making and other manufacturing related activities.
+Within this same facility resides the Company's wafer probe, mask making and other manufacturing related activities.
 The accelerated depreciation that was taken only related to assets used in the wafer fabrication operations at the facility.
-The

-Company has no specific plans for utilizing the space formerly housing the wafer fabrication operations, and intends to leave it in an idle status.
+The Company has no specific plans for utilizing the space formerly housing the wafer fabrication operations, and intends to leave it in an idle status.
 The property, plant and equipment that was subject to the accelerated depreciation is reflected in the gross and accumulated depreciation carrying values in the property, plant and equipment section of the Company's balance sheet and related footnote disclosures.